Made in Gilgit

 Under this project NPO will organize 10 tease/pilot events and quality control of trainings through trainers assessment in various cities of Pakistan.
 The project is awarded to NPO after qualifying in open competitive bidding and successful completion of the similar project for the year 2013 - 14.

-Mr. Muhammad Zafar Ullah, Deputy Manager (MIS) is the project leader from NPO and Mr. Asim Ali Chishti of IFC Business Development Coordinator for Pakistan SME and Value Chain Solutions Cross Cutting Advisory Solutions IFC.
+Mr. Muhammad Zafar Ullah, was the project leader from NPO and Mr. Asim Ali Chishti of IFC Business Development Coordinator for Pakistan SME and Value Chain Solutions Cross Cutting Advisory Solutions IFC.